FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

-Although these combo-shots are given very routinely, some research seems to indicate that giving several vaccines as a combined shot may lead to a higher risk of allergic reactions and other side effects.
+Although these combo-shots are given very routinely, research is begining to indicate that giving several vaccines as a combined shot may lead to a higher risk of allergic reactions and other side effects.

-You can ask for vaccinations to be given singly (if your vet has/can get) these.
+You can ask for some vaccinations to be given singly (if your vet has/can get) these.

 After the first set of shots you can also ask for your pup's blood titers to be checked before you give him any subsequent ones.